robinnarsinghranabhat/robinnarsinghranabhat.github.io/_posts/2020-07-16-Testing-in-Machine-Learning.md

   teaser: /assets/images/sentence_embedding_image.jpg
 ---

+## Part 1 : General overview on testing

 Testing is not a data scientist's best practice in software engineering.
-Because of constant experimentation with models, adding test would seem like an unnecessary overhead.
+With constant experimentation as day to day job, especially on feature engineering, data scientits don't have a firm ground to begin with, where to test

+On a day to day job as a data scientists, we generally have :

+- One off analysis ( some experimentation to data in jupyter notebook, which we generally document , for easier recall later on )
+- Exploratory work ( Generally impossible to follow testing, but, there's always some importatn piece of code written during this phase that will be reused )
+- Well-defined problem ( this is where testing shines )
+- Working with Legacy code ( When using legacy codebase , try adding test to parts you have reused/modified from it and not whole codebase )

-## Why test ?
+### Why test ?

 With complicated production code involving feature extraction on  messy user input ,  and stochastic algorithm acting upon it, We make lot of assumptions on how data is like, and how it's being processed.
 Well, that's just assumptions.